slowriot/anubis/README.md

 # Anubis - Git-based webpages for Akash and Radicle

 Host a website anonymously, using decentralised [Akash](https://akash.network/) resources, directly from a [Radicle](https://radicle.xyz/) or git repository.
 Updating the repository will rebuild and update the website automatically.
 Existing [GitHub Pages](https://pages.github.com/) repositories can be migrated with no alteration.
+Deploy with a single command!

 Anubis runs on Akash, and fetches a git repository - either from a public git url on the internet, or a repository on Radicle - and renders it as a webpage.
 This is effectively identical to how GitHub Pages works, but without the requirement to host your content on Github (although it will also work with Github URLs).